gianlucaromeo/just11-solver/README.md

 ### Project Overview

-Just11 Solver is a Java application developed using JavaFX and Answer Set Programming (ASP) techniques to solve the Just11 game.
+Just11 Solver is a Java application developed using JavaFX and Answer Set Programming (ASP) techniques to solve the Just11 game, developed for the "Artificial Intelligence" course during my Bachelor's degree in 2021.

 ### What is Answer Set Programming (ASP)?